andycroll/andycroll.com/_posts/2022/2022-03-14-where-first-vs-find-by-know-what-your-scopes-are-doing.md

 Debugging this issue was tricky because it is not possible to call `.to_sql` on the results of `.find_by` or `.where().first` as the query executes and you have to use logging to work out the exact SQL that is being generated.

-In small tables, under light load, this small difference would not be important.
-The specific example I've drawn above would be unlikely to cause any real issues.
+In small tables, under light load, the performance impact of using `where().first` would be negligible.

 Knowing the exact SQL Active Record is generating from methods that might _seem_ the same on the surface can be _very_ important.